-It was intended at the time of acceptance of the Technical Design of Paks Nuclear Power Plant, that following a three-year decay in the decay pool, the spent fuel assemblies would be taken back to the Soviet Union on free of charge basis.
-The spent fuels were to be reprocessed in the Soviet Union with all reprocessing residues remaining in the Soviet Union.
-This was a worldwide unique service from the Soviet partner to the owner of the power plant, since the commercial reprocessing procedures all around the world included that the end-products (uranium, plutonium, low- and intermediate-level conditioned wastes) should be returned to the country of origin of the spent fuel.
-The use of this returning services involved at the same time that closed fuel cycle option, along with above detailed services, was adopted by Hungary with regard to the back-end of the fuel cycle.
+It was intended at the time of acceptance of the technical design of Paks Nuclear Power Plant, that following a three-year decay in the cooling pond, the spent fuel assemblies would be taken back to the Soviet Union on free of charge basis.
+The spent fuel was to be reprocessed in the Soviet Union with all reprocessing residues remaining in the Soviet Union.
+This was a worldwide unique service from the Soviet partner to the owner of the power plant, since the commercial reprocessing contracts all around the world prescribed the return of the end-products (uranium, plutonium, low, intermediate and high level conditioned wastes) to the country of origin of the spent fuel.

-Following the commissioning of the first power plant unit, the conditions of the return shipment were unilaterally amended by the Soviet Union.
-This included the increase of the required decay period to five years and the claim of the Russian party on continually increasing payment for the acceptance of the returned fuels.
+Following the commissioning of the first unit of the nuclear power plant, the conditions of the reshipment were unilaterally amended by the Soviet Union.
+This included the extension of the required decay period to five years and the continually increasing price of the acceptance of the returned fuel.

-In its efforts to meet the new requirements, Paks Nuclear Power Plant has doubled the capacities of the decay pools by decreasing the lattice pitch of the storage racks, and the return shipments were managed in the framework of treaties.
-Between 1989 and 1998, 2331 spent fuel assemblies were shipped back to the Soviet Union (later Russia).
+In its efforts to meet the new requirements, Paks Nuclear Power Plant has doubled the capacities of the cooling ponds by decreasing the lattice pitch of the storage racks, and the reshipments were managed in the framework of private contracts.
+Between 1989 and 1998, 2331 spent fuel assemblies were shipped back to the Soviet Union (later to Russia).